f4exb/sdrangel/plugins/channel/udpsrc/readme.md

 Combo box to specify the type of samples that are sent over UDP.

   - `S16LE I/Q`: Raw I/Q samples on signed 16 bits integers with Little Endian layout.
-Use it with software that accepts I/Q data as input like GNUradio with the `UDP source` block
+Use it with software that accepts I/Q data as input like GNUradio with the `UDP source` block.
+The output is interleaved I and Q samples
   - `S16LE SSB`: AF of SSB demodulated signal as 16 bits signed integers with Little Endian layout.
 Use it with software that uses a SSB demodulated signal as input i.e. software that is based on the audio output of a SSB radio.
+The output is interleaved samples of the USB (on real part) and LSB signals (on imaginary part).
   - `S16LE NFM`: AF of FM demodulated signal as 16 bits signed integers with Little Endian layout.
 Use it with software that takes the FM demodulated audio or the discriminator output of a radio as input.
 Make sure you specify the appropriate signal bandwidth (see 7) according to the AF bandwidth needs.
+The output is interleaved samples of NFM samples (on real part) and zeros (on imaginary part).

 <h3>4: Signal sample rate</h3>